 November 2017 marked the publication by University of Notre Dame Press of her translation of Aleksandr Solzhenitsyn's March 1917: The Red Wheel, Node III, Book 1, the third volume in the eight-volume Red Wheel cycle and the first of four that will appear in her translation.

-Just out from Archipelago Books is Leonid Yuzefovich's Horsemen of the Sands, from Archipelago Books, from Archipelago Books.
-Forthcoming in January 2019 is Olga Slavnikova's The Man Who Couldn't Die: The Tale of an Authentic Human Being, part of the Russian Library published by Columbia University Press.
+Just out, in January 2019, is Olga Slavnikova's The Man Who Couldn't Die: The Tale of an Authentic Human Being, part of the Russian Library published by Columbia University Press.

 Having witnessed over the course of her career the steady decline of foreign literature publishing among commercial publishers, Schwartz remains committed to promoting literary translation and encouraging the publication of high-quality foreign literature in the United States and is intrigued by what lies ahead for it in the digital age.
 In support of this commitment, she has served on the board and as president of the American Literary Translators Association and is an active member of the PEN Translation Committee and the Austin Area Translators and Interpreters Association’s Literary Special Interest Group.